 9. The primary responsibility for managing the classroom environment rests with the faculty.
 Students who engage in any prohibited or unlawful behavior that results in disruption of a class may be directed by the faculty member to leave the class for the remainder of the class period.
-Longer suspensions from a class, or dismissal on disciplinary grounds, must be preceded by a Hearing or Disciplinary Conference, as set forth in Parts 23 - 46 47 or 49 - 55 of this Code, or in accordance with Parts 7 - 8.
-The term "prohibited or unlawful behavior" would include behavior prohibited by a faculty member.
-It must be emphasized that this provision shall not be used to punish classroom dissent.
-The lawful expression of a disagreement with a faculty member is not in itself disruptive behavior.
-A student who believes that he/she has been treated in an arbitrary manner in this regard should contact his/her Dean of Students.
+Longer suspensions from a class, or dismissal on disciplinary grounds, must be preceded by a Hearing or Disciplinary Conference, as set forth in Parts 23 - 46 or 49 - 55 of this Code, or in accordance with Parts 7 - 8.